Assess if you have to report

 Estimate emissions and energy

-When estimating emissions and energy data, consider all activities at the facility.
-This includes contractors and subcontractors.
-Start by considering your emissions and energy costs.
-Do this by compiling bills for gas, electricity, diesel, and other fuels, and waste.
+You can start by considering your emissions and energy costs.
+Do this by compiling bills for gas, electricity, diesel and other fuels, and waste.

 Know the reporting